jimshowalter/architecture-enforcer/README.md

 * Incremental compilation is a nice side effect of this approach.
 So long as a programmer only changes the code in the implementation of a paired component, recompilation is limited to just that implementation.
 Once Mavenized (or moved into modules) this can reduce cycle time from minutes to seconds (not counting time to redeploy).

 * You may need to define some "shim" layers between APIs and impls, for example to share some common types that you don't want to push down below the APIs.
-That's fine--do hatever makes sense for your target state.
+That's fine&mdash;do whatever makes sense for your target state.

 ## Problem Kinds ##